fggo/html/README.md

 ```

 ### meta
-Not visible to users but fulfills a number of purposes such as telling search engines about your page,<br/>who created it, and whether or not it is time sensitive.(expire)
+Not visible to users but fulfills a number of purposes such as telling search engines about your page, who created it, and whether or not it is time sensitive.(expire)

 * name: property you are setting
   - description: to show site description by search engines